peteroupc/encoding/docs/PeterO.Text.Encodings.md

  * <i>name</i>: A string naming a character encoding.
 Can be null.
 Uses a modified version of the rules in the Encoding Standard to better conform, in some cases, to email standards like MIME.
 In addition to the encodings mentioned in ResolveAlias, the following additional encodings are supported:.

- *  `us-ascii`  - ASCII single-byte encoding, rather than an alias to  `windows-1252` , as specified in the Encoding Standard.
+ *  `US-ASCII`  - ASCII single-byte encoding, rather than an alias to  `windows-1252`  as specified in the Encoding Standard.
+The character set's code points match those in the Unicode Standard's Basic Latin block (0-127 or U+0000 to U+007F).

- *  `iso-8859-1`  - Latin-1 single-byte encoding, rather than an alias to  `windows-1252` , as specified in the Encoding Standard.
+ *  `ISO-8859-1`  - Latin-1 single-byte encoding, rather than an alias to  `windows-1252`  as specified in the Encoding Standard.
+The character set's code points match those in the Unicode Standard's Basic Latin and Latin-1 Supplement blocks (0-255 or U+0000 to U+00FF).

- *  `utf-7`  - UTF-7 (7-bit universal character set).
+ *  `UTF-7`  - UTF-7 (7-bit universal character set).

 .